basnijholt/interview/coding-prep.md

 ## Example Coding Questions

 1. **Data Structure Design:** This is a coding question where you’ll be writing code to design data structures optimized for reads and writes in the language of your choice.
 It’ll have nothing to do with AI/ML or complex algorithms.
 You’re free to Google standard library functionality during the interview.
-You’ll be evaluated on your problem-solving ability and ability to write clean, well￾designed code.
+You’ll be evaluated on your problem-solving ability and ability to write clean, well-designed code.
 2. **Time-Based Information Tracking:** This is a coding question where you’ll be writing code to track time-based information in the language of your choice.

 Candidate Prep Guide - Coding 3